delay4now/main/gandhi-quotes-01.md

 ### Remark on the Quotes
 Srinivasa Ramanujan is attributed to having said, "An equation has no meaning for me unless it expresses a thought of God".
 In a similar spirit, one can take as an axiom that every action should be undertaken to move closer to divine unity, or, in other words, to promote the intrinsic harmony of existence (*Dharma*).
 Viewing the quotes through this lens enables a more complete understanding of their message.
 This axiom is reflected across major religious traditions — in Hinduism ([*Bhagavad Gita*, Chapter 3, Verse 9](https://www.holy-bhagavad-gita.org/chapter/3/verse/9)), Christianity ([Matthew 25:40](https://www.biblegateway.com/passage/?search=Matthew%2025%3A40&version=KJ21)), Islam ([Sahih Bukhari, Book 1, Hadith 1](https://sunnah.com/bukhari:1)), Buddhism ([*Majjhima Nikāya* 117, *Mahācattārīsaka Sutta*](https://suttacentral.net/mn117/en/bodhi?lang=en&reference=none&highlight=false)), and Judaism ([*Mishlei* 19:21](https://www.chabad.org/library/bible_cdo/aid/16390/jewish/Chapter-19.htm)).

 [Quote 2](#quote-2) is particularly instructive.
-It is common to feel vengeance and rage when being wronged, and equally common to lash out, seeking to make others feel the same pain they have inflicted.
-However, even in these moments, we live under the tyranny of the ego, which convinces us that "justice" has been served.
-This only draws us further from unity and peace.
+It is common for one to feel vengeance and rage when being wronged, and as a natural consequence, to lash out, seeking to make others feel the same pain they have inflicted.
+However, even in these moments, one lives under the tyranny of the ego, which convinces one that "justice" has been served.
+This only draws one further from unity and peace.

 ## Practical Ways to Fight

 ### Quote 5
-> ADVOCATE GENERAL: "Non-co-operation has one aim: the overthrow of the Government.
+> ADVOCATE GENERAL: "Non-cooperation has one aim: the overthrow of the Government.
 Sedition must become our creed.
 We must give no quarter, nor can we expect any."
 Signed M. K. Gandhi, in your journal *Young India*, dated twenty-second March of this year.
 Do you deny writing it?
 >
 > GANDHI: Not at all.
-And I will save the Court's time, M'Lord, by stating under oath that to this day I believe non-co-operation with evil is a duty, and that British rule of India is evil.
+And I will save the Court's time, M'Lord, by stating under oath that to this day I believe non-cooperation with evil is a duty, and that British rule of India is evil.

 ### Quote 6
 > GANDHI: Yes, in the end you will walk out.
-Because one hundred thousand Englishmen simply cannot control three hundred fifty million Indians if the Indians refuse to co-operate.
-And that is what we intend to achieve, peaceful, non-violent, non-co-operation.
+Because one hundred thousand Englishmen simply cannot control three hundred fifty million Indians if the Indians refuse to cooperate.
+And that is what we intend to achieve, peaceful, non-violent, non-cooperation.
 Until you yourself see the wisdom of leaving, your Excellency.

 ### Quote 7
 > GANDHI: The function of a civil resister is to provoke response.
 And we will continue to provoke until they respond, or they change the law.
 They are not in control, we are.
 That is the strength of civil resistance.

 ### Remark on the Quotes
 It is remarkable how Gandhi could take fundamental abstract principles and derive concrete, actionable plans from them.
 A key example is his development of the concept of [Satyagraha](https://en.wikipedia.org/wiki/Satyagraha) as a form of civil resistance.
 In *Young India* (*Navajivan*), 23 February 1930 ([source](https://library.bjp.org/jspui/handle/123456789/618)), he wrote that the first rule of Satyagraha is to harbor no anger — and people actually followed it.
-In my opinion, the ability to instill such moral discipline and foster inner transformation in others is far greater than achieving results through Satyagraha itself.
+In my view, the ability to instill such moral discipline and foster inner transformation in others is far greater than achieving results through Satyagraha itself.

 ## Becoming as the Goal